 We recorded several takes, with the receiver attached to a Canon EOS RP via the cold shoe clip and the transmitter microphones connected or placed near various sound sources.
 When the gain set correctly, the audio quality will be crisp and clear and ideal for recording interviews.
 The EOS RP has a 3.5mm microphone input and a headphone jack so we can easily monitor the levels through the camera.
 Of course, not all cameras have a headphone jack, and the Wireless Go II’s receiver lacks a headphone jack, so you can be on a recording stage where you can only see the audio levels but not hear them.
 Records.

 Furry windshields are practically a must.
 They twist and snap easily into place, and without them the membrane too easily exposed.
 Windshields control wind, explosions, and even the squeak of clothing (which can penetrate through the bare membrane).
-The look less subtle, but in most scenarios the sound quality is improved.
+The look less subtle, but in most scenarios, the sound quality remain improved.